Anisotropic solutions for $R^2$ gravity model with a scalar field: model with a scalar field

-In order to resolve these equations, so that we have one equation with $\dddot{H}_J$ and one equation with $\ddot{\tilde{\sigma}}^2$, one needs to differentiate with respect to time Eq.~(\ref{sigma_constr}).
-After doing that, it becomes possible to get the following system of two equations:
+In order to resolve these equations and to get one equation with only $\dddot{H}_J$ and another equation with only $\ddot{\tilde{\sigma}}^2$, one needs to differentiate Eq.~(\ref{sigma_constr}) with respect to time.
+After doing that, one gets the following system of two equations:

 where

 and